July 18, 2021

 Scrunching past the wet Fleabane, there was obviously something going on - with spider and lots of tiny Woolly Aphids - that's how they spell "woolly".
 I suspect there are a few communities going on in here.
 In picture 3, you can see some kind of Spider.

 The big news on the Psocid front is that the Polypsocus corruptus nymphs are beginning to go to adulthood.
 In the first frame, compare the nymph (above) and the adult (below).
 The Adult still hasn't got its full colors, having "hatched" so recently.
 To me, the most exciting part was to see that the Adult still has the red streak coming from next to the eye and running under the wing.
 We've been seeing the mottled wings of an Adult developing in photos of the older Nymphs, but this lucky shot is the first time I've seen Nymph markings on an Adult.
 By the way, the Adult in picture 1 is a male (has black eyes).
-Picture 2 shows a Nymph with blackish eyes, while picture 3 shows a red-eyed Nymph.
+Picture 2 shows a Nymph with brownish eyes (which will probably be red later), while picture 3 shows a red-eyed Nymph.

 As the day wears on, more and more Adults are emerging.
 First, two Adults (which seem to have red eyes) next to each other on July 16.
 Second, a newborn Adult with red eyes on July 16.
 In case you wonder about the parallel ink marks, they were a single mark from a ball-point pen circling a group to watch a year back when I first discovered what would turn out to be a group of nymphs of P. corruptus.